small cove beach with clear blue water, blue cloudy sky, along matiatia coastal walk on waiheke island auckland new zealand

 If you’re looking to stay at a hostel on Waiheke, then check out my review of The Best Hostel On Waiheke Island: Waiheke Backpackers Hostel Review.
 Located above Onetangi Beach, this awesome hostel has amazing views across Onetangi Bay.
 The hostel is comfortable, well-equipped, in a great location and, best of all, it is an affordable price.

-10 Best Beaches On Waiheke Island & What To Do There – Thanks For Reading!
+16 Best Beaches On Waiheke Island, New Zealand – Thanks For Reading!

 wild lovely world thanks for reading end of blog post